ehren/ceto/README.md

         )
     )

-    # using std.contains would also be acceptable (though not supported with current Mac github actions runners)
+    # std.ranges.contains would be better if you're using c++23
     return quote(myproject.utils.contains(unquote(b), unquote(a)))
 )
 ```